ennovyhs-ops/stocks/readme.md

 - Strike conservative = midpoint(strike_target, ATM) rounded to strike_step.

 ## Output Format and UI Behavior
-The web UI accepts up to 3 tickers and one benchmark index.
+The web UI accepts ticker and one benchmark index.

 The page displays for each ticker:
 - Latest Close price.